freeCodeCamp/support/README.md

-# Welcome to freeCodeCamp's About page
+# Welcome to freeCodeCamp's Technical Support FAQ page

-This is a simple static website that we plan to expand once we release our open REST API.

-You can view our about page live here: https://www.freecodecamp.com/about
+You can view our about page live here: https://www.freecodecamp.com/support